 The basic structure has been created, blocks have started synchronizing, and now we want to speed up the process by pulling in the latest chaindata.

-Chaindata is where the entire history of tomo's blockchain records are stored.
+Chaindata is where the entire history of TomoChain blockchain records are stored.
 All coin transactions, all smart contracts, all operations.
 This takes up a lot of space.
-To syncrhonize it from decentralized nodes piecemeal-like could take days or weeks.
+To synchronize it from decentralized nodes piecemeal-like could take days or weeks.
 Instead, lets download the latest image of the data, and synchronize from there.

 This section coming soon.
 For now, see here